-Visitation at Chapman Point has increased significantly since the 1994 Rocky Shores Management Plan, according to many of the community members and frequent visitors with whom we talked.
-And challenges facing inhabitants of the rocky shores are growing.
-Human-caused disturbances include disrupting bird nests by climbing on rocks and walking too close to nests, drones flushing nesting wildlife, visitors trampling through tide pools, fireworks disrupting nesting Black Oystercatchers and seabirds, and dogs chasing defenseless chicks that are unable to fly.
-(See Attachment 2 "Descriptions of 2020 Dog Encounters," Attachment 11 "State Park Day Use Estimates 2010-2019" and Attachment 1 "Coastwatch Reports for Mile 314" for additional information and insight.)
+Foot traffic at Ecola Point has increased significantly since the 1994 Rocky Shores Management Plan, according to many of the community members and frequent visitors who we talked with.
+And, challenges facing inhabitants of the rocky shores are growing.
+Human-caused disturbances include disrupting bird nests by climbing on rocks and walking too close to nests, drones flushing nesting wildlife, visitors trampling through tidepools, fireworks disrupting nesting Black Oystercatchers and seabirds, and dogs chasing defenseless chicks that are unable to fly.
+(See Attachment 2 "Descriptions of 2020 Dog Encounters," Attachment 11 "State Park Day Use Estimates 2010-2019" and Attachment 1 "CoastWatch Reports for Mile 314" for additional information and insight.)